 SELECT pg_reload_conf();

-Step 4: Add statement timeouts
+Step 4: Add timeouts so no query holds a slot forever

 ALTER DATABASE app SET statement_timeout = '30s';